 When will it premiere?

-An official premiere date has yet to be determined, as production will begin this summer, but a 2020 or 2021 arrival is expected.
+An official premiere date has yet to be determined, but a 2020 or 2021 arrival is expected.

 Martin recently penned a blog post confirming there are several more shows in the works aside from the prequel.
 TBD if they make it to the small screen.

 Additional reporting by Roberta Fiorito